enisz/igdb/src/assets/templates/02-query-builder.md

 The Builder is using a builder pattern to configure itself with the [configuring methods](#configuring-methods) before parsing the properties to a query string.
 When every parameter is set, calling the [`build()`](#building-the-query) method will start processing the parameters and will return the query string itself.

+>:warning When using the builder approach, you must enclose your configuring methods in try...catch blocks.
+Read more on this in the [Handling Builder Errors](#handling-builder-errors) section.

 ```php
 <?php